voidshine/dameo_book/Introduction.md

 Firstly, you shouldn't despair, you should fight on!
 Secondly, Black straightens the broken checker formation b4-a3, it will not allow white king to destroy them with slalom.
-Thirdly, White's active attack g3e5 in view of e6d5 and f7g6 gives nothing to White, Black catches the opponent's king and threatens to get a king at material advantage.
+Thirdly, White's active attack g3e5 in view of e6d5 and f7g6 gives nothing to White, Black catches the opponent's king and threatens to get a king with material advantage.
 Fourthly, I provoke my opponent to an attack

 *24.g2a2?	b3b2!*